kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/contribute/next/pr_review.md

 ## Providing a review

 Everyone is welcome to provide a review on any pull request.
-[These guidelines](../how/review_pr.md) describe our expecations of a review, regardless of whether it's provieded by a core team member or a member of the community.
+[These guidelines](../how/review_pr.md) describe our expectations of a review, regardless of whether it's provided by a core team member or a member of the community.

 A core team member will always need to provide the final review; but reviews from community members can be a helpful way to streamline the process - ideally, the review from the core team would be a formality after community reviews have identified all the major problems.